Google Plus is the company’s one of the attempts to enter into social networking, following Google Buzz, Google Friend Connect, and Orkut.

 Google Plus was more company friendly rather than user-friendly in the first place.
 Many people, (including Google employees), felt it was constructed to take care company’s own problems instead of connecting the world.
 Roughly fulfilled its purpose, don’t you think so?

-Unlike other social networking sites, it doesn’t have a mobile application which didn’t make any sense as it was rolled out to compete with Facebook in the first place.
+Unlike other social networking sites, it doesn’t have a mobile application that didn’t make any sense as it was rolled out to compete with Facebook in the first place.

 Security Breach: Last Nail in the Coffin